Prices per Course | NOTE: ACLM members receive an exclusive 25% discount on all pricing tiers.

 - Apply nutrition therapy scope of practice.

 - Review the scientific evidence of popular diets.

 Sessions and Format

-Food as Medicine: Nutrition for Treatment and Risk Reduction consists of one lecture and 1.5 hours of content.
+The Food as Medicine: Nutrition for Prevention and Longevity course is comprised of two parts and consists of three hours of content.
+Topics include:

 Term of Approval

 March 8, 2021 – March 8, 2023

 Access to online material is granted through the term of approval which ends March 8, 2023.

 In support of patient care, Rush University Medical Center is jointly accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.